 Ventilation, because CO2 rapidly diffuses from the blood into the CSF, increasing the [H+] surrounding the central chemoreceptors.

-109. When does the Cheyne-stokes respiration pattern occur?
+108. When does the Cheyne-Stokes respiration pattern occur?

-This pattern occurs when cardiac output is low, as in congestive heart failure, delaying the blood transit time between the lungs and the brain. brain injuries in which the respiratory centers over-respond to changes in the PCO2 level.
+This pattern occurs when cardiac output is low, as in congestive heart failure, delaying the blood transit time between the lungs and the brain, including injuries in which the respiratory centers over-respond to changes in the PCO2 level.

-It is similar to Cheyne-Stokes respiration, except that tidal volumes are of identical depth.
+It is similar to Cheyne-Stokes respiration, except the tidal volumes are of identical depth.

-111. When does the Biots respiratory pattern occur?
+110. When does the Biot’s respiratory pattern occur?

 It occurs in patients with increased intracranial pressure.